 Salaberry-de-Valleyfield real estate guide & listings for sale

-The noise levels in Salaberry-de-Valleyfield are low, as the streets are reasonably calm - although that is not the case close to one of the railway lines, Autoroute 530 or Autoroute de l'Acier.
+Salaberry-de-Valleyfield is reasonably quiet overall, as there isn't a lot of street noise or city clamour - although that is not the case around one of the railway lines, Autoroute 530 or Autoroute de l'Acier.

-Primary schools are convenient to access on foot from most homes for sale in this city.
-In contrast, there are only a few high schools and accordingly they can be a rather long walk away.
-Regarding food, some, but not all, home buyers in Salaberry-de-Valleyfield will live within walking distance of one of approximately 30 grocery stores.
-There are also a few options for those who care about restaurants in close proximity.
+Families will value that wherever their house is located in Salaberry-de-Valleyfield, primary schools are close by.
+On the other hand, high schools are not abundant and accordingly may require a very long walk to get to.
+With respect to eating, some, but not all, home buyers in Salaberry-de-Valleyfield will reside within walking distance of one of about 30 grocery stores.
+There are also a few opportunities for those who care about nearby restaurants and cafes.

 Looks like we couldn't find any suggested listings.